Authorities Say Movie Starlet Was Really Flimflam Man

 ″I was the one that called the police,″ Johanna Petty, who operates a local van service, said Thursday. ″To let them know he was not a girl.″

-Mrs. Petty said her business normally requires payment up front, but she was convinced Hendley was legitimate and extended credit.
+Mrs. Petty said her business normally requires payment up front, but she was convinced Hendley was legitimate and extended him credit.

 Authorities say Johnny Stewart, a Selma used car dealer, also was taken in.
 Selma police Sgt.
 Joe Harrell said Stewart drove Hendley around the area before leaving him at a Montgomery motel.